 Eggs are everywhere.
 Not only are they served for breakfast, but they're also in all sorts of foods — from muffins to meatloaf.
 But what if you were allergic to eggs?

 Some babies and kids have an allergic reaction to eggs.
-If that happens, they can't eat eggs for a while.
-But the good news is that most kids (but not all) outgrow this allergy and can eat eggs with no problem after they do.
+If that happens, they can't eat eggs.
+But many kids outgrow this allergy with time.

 What Is an Egg Allergy?